What do Movie Production Companies do?

 Publishers as Film Production Companies

 Chances are, you’ve seen a movie adapted from a book at some point.
-With the Harry Potter and Twilight movies alone, that covers just about everyone.
+With the Harry Potter and Twilight movies alone, that covers just about all of us.
 In 2012, six of the nine best picture nominees were book adaptations.
-12 Years a Slave, Argo, Slumdog Millionaire, and No Country for Old Men have all won both awards in the last 12 years.
+12 Years a Slave, Argo, Slumdog Millionaire, and No Country for Old Men all won Oscars over the last 12 years.

 That’s beginning to change as publishers and major studios become partners.
 This has been advantageous for both for a couple of reasons.
 The publishers begin to see some of the profits from adaptations and movie companies don’t have to outbid others for film rights.

 For the most part, production houses use freelancers to make their movies.
 The dawn of moviemaking saw studios employing directors, actors, and crews as part of in-house staff.
-Today, production houses are mostly run by managerial staff that is in charge of hiring gaffers, grips, actors, directors, and others.
+Today, production houses are mostly run by management staff who are in charge of hiring line producers, gaffers, grips, actors, directors, and others.

-Crewmembers, talent, and others belong to a guild or union.
-In order to secure the most talented professionals in the industry, the major production companies have entered into an agreement with the union.
-This provides regulations to help protect its members.
-They must be used on major features, while smaller films can employ whomever they like.
+In the film industry, crewmembers, talent, and others, commonly belong to a guild or union.
+In order to secure the most talented professionals in the industry, the major production companies have entered into an agreement with the unions (SAG, for example).
+This arrangement provides regulations to help protect its members.
+Hence, union members, such as actors in SAG, must be used on major features, while smaller films may employ whomever they like.